 Since publication of the Guide, USDA has introduced new labels for describing ranges of food security and food insecurity (high, marginal, low, and very low food security).
 These labels are consistent with recommendations by the Committee on National Statistics, and ERS recommends that they be used consistently throughout the U.S. food security monitoring and research effort.

 Food Security Survey Modules

-Since publication of the Guide, minor changes in wording of questions have been made and the order of presentation of questions has been changed.
+Since publication of the Guide, there have been minor changes in wording of questions, and the order of presentation of questions has been changed.
 Use the modules below rather than those in the Guide to include these changes.